RMoralesHojas/contigs_lengths/README.md

 # contigs_lengths
-A small program to read in a fast file and output a table of sequence lengths (in csv format).
+A small program to read in a fasta file and output a table of sequence lengths (in csv format).

 ## Usage
 It is called from the command line.